ariannacasiraghi/bicycleswillsavetheworld/_posts/2019-07-17-finally departure.md

 <img class="img-responsive" src=" /img/posts/banner-small.jpg" alt="banner">

 After such glamorous departure it was very lucky that nobody saw (nor filmed, hopefully) the shameful moment when - after having cycled about 250 metres - my bike chain fell off.
-Dan quickly fixed it and we were off again, this time for real!
+Daniel quickly fixed it and we were off again, this time for real!

 Reaching Omegna and saying bye to my beloved Orta Lake was surreal.
 As was being recognised and stopped by people on the street that had read our story on the local newspapers.
 We didn't go much far that day before collapsing in a campsite on Mergozzo lake, with the mind full of thoughts and emotions, and an empty stomach in Zola's case.